YonatanLevyn/chat_project/README.md

 To run the chat application using Docker, follow these steps:

-1. Make sure you have Docker and Docker Compose installed on your system.
-If not, refer to the [official Docker documentation](https://docs.docker.com/engine/install/) for installation instructions.

-2. Clone the GitHub repository to your local machine:
+1. Clone the GitHub repository to your local machine:
 ```
 git clone https://github.com/YonatanLevyn/chat_project.git
 ```

-3. Navigate to the project directory:
+2. Navigate to the project directory:
 ```
 cd chat_project
 ```

-4. Build and run the Docker containers:
+3. Build and run the Docker containers:
 ```
 docker-compose up --build
 ```

-5. Once the containers are up and running, open a web browser and navigate to `http://localhost:8000` to access the chat application.
+4. Once the containers are up and running, open a web browser and navigate to `http://localhost:8000` to access the chat application.

-6. To stop the containers and remove the network and volumes defined in the `docker-compose.yml` file, run the following command in the terminal:
+5. To stop the containers and remove the network and volumes defined in the `docker-compose.yml` file, run the following command in the terminal:
 ```
 docker-compose down
 ```